zacharylyj/BED_Base/README.txt

 LEFT JOIN: Returns all records from the left table, and the matched records from the right table RIGHT JOIN: Returns all records from the right table, and the matched records from the left table CROSS JOIN: Returns all records from both tables

+OTHERS
+response.writeHead(200, {
+'Content-Length': Buffer.byteLength(body),
+'Content-Type': 'text/plain'
+});

+for (let i of result) {
+total += i.price
+}

+SELECT f.flightid, a1.name, a2.name FROM flight as f
+inner join airport as a1 on f.originalAirport = a1.airportid
+inner join airport as a2 on f.destinationAirport = a1.airportid
+where f.originalAirport = 10 and f.destinationAirport = 7